sgrvinod/a-PyTorch-Tutorial-to-Sequence-Labeling/README.md

 Yes.
 In this case you would broadcast the emission scores like `L, m, _`, and you would have a `<start>` token in every sentence instead of an `<end>` token.
 The correct tag of the `<start>` token would always be the `<start>` tag.
 The "next tag" of the last word would always be the `<end>` tag.

-I think the `previous word -> next word` convention is slightly better because there are language models in the mix.
+I think the `previous word -> current word` convention is slightly better because there are language models in the mix.
 It fits in quite nicely to be able to predict the `<end>` token at the last real word, and therefore learn to recognize when a sentence is complete.

 ---